-The International Scientific Committee and the Local Organizing Committee for the Twenty-fourth International Workshop on Quantum Systems in Chemistry and Physics (QSCP-XXIV) welcome you to the conference website and thank our Honorary Committee and our sponsors for their kind support.
+The International Scientific Commnittee for the Utah Workshop on Methods and Applications in Molecular and Solid-State Theory welcomes you to the conference website and thanks our sponsors for their kind support.

-The workshop is hosted by the Department of Physics & Astronomy at the University of Utah and the Quantum Theory Project at the University of Florida, and will be held in Park City, Utah.
+The workshop is hosted by the Department of Physics & Astronomy and the Department of Chemistry at the University of Utah and the Quantum Theory Project at the University of Florida, and will be held in Park City, Utah.
 Park City is an internationally known winter-summer resort (an event site of the 2002 Winter Olympics).
 At an elevation about 6200 ft (2000 m) above sea level, it is also known for its restaurants, night life, musical and theatrical productions, and an eclectic collection of shops including a vibrant fine-arts presence on its historic Main Street.
-For more information about Park City, press the navigation bar at left.

-Particularly for participants from outside the U.S., the Workshop may provide an opportunity to visit scenic locations in Utah.
-Those interested in these possibilities are referred to the navigation bar Utah.
+Particularly for participants from outside the U.S., the Workshop may provide an opportunity to visit scenic locations in and near Utah.
+Those interested in these possibilities are referred to the navigation bar Utah at right.

-All scientific sessions will take place in Park City; a detailed schedule and room locations will be provided when participants check in at the Workshop Headquarters, located in the Prospector Square Conference Center, 2175 Prospector Ave, Park City UT 84060.
-During the Workshop, the Workshop Headquarters may be reached at telephone 801-550-0894.
+All scientific sessions will take place in Park City; a detailed schedule and room locations will be provided when ready at the navigation bar Meeting Schedule.

 General information and scientific program: UWfirstname.lastname@example.org